The translation of this document is outdated.

 Law.

-local government association shall be taken by the relevant local
+government association shall be taken by the relevant local

-government city or municipality council.
+government council.

 Local governments, in associations founded by them, shall be

-municipality council or by a person authorised by the
+person authorised by the chairperson.

 [17 July 2008 / Amendments to Paragraphs one, three,